COO-LLM/coo-llm-main/docs/content/Guides/Configuration.md

 ### Storage Configuration

 #### Config Storage
-Used for dynamic config loading/saving (not currently implemented).
+Used for dynamic config loading/saving with automatic masking of sensitive data.

 | Field | Type | Default | Description |
 |-------|------|---------|-------------|